How Points of Light Responds to Disasters

-Points of Light and its affiliates around the world work to activate, mobilize and engage people’s time, talent and resources to meet critical needs in disaster preparedness, response and recovery.
-We continue to take a lead role in long-term recovery efforts related to many recent disasters, including the 2011 Japan tsunami and earthquake, superstorm Sandy and the Sandy Hook massacre.
+Points of Light and our network of affiliates around the world work to mobilize and engage people’s time, talent and resources to meet critical needs in disaster preparedness and recovery.

-- When a disaster strikes and throughout the recovery phase, Points of Light helps direct corporate resources to impacted communities and provides technical and management support to affiliates and partner organizations in affected areas to recruit, train and deploy volunteers.
-It also provides technology support to manage volunteers and works with partners to implement effective volunteer engagement.
+Once the community transitions to the immediate recovery phase, our team of disaster experts helps direct corporate resources to impacted communities and provides technical and management support to affiliates and partner organizations in affected areas to recruit, train, manage and deploy volunteers.

 Points of Light affiliates are critical in both short-term and long-term recovery efforts, including development, coordination, and execution of service- and site-restoration plans for impacted communities.
 Points of Light and our affiliates take a lead role in assessing damage, hosting and managing a volunteer reception center, training local and/or visiting volunteers, matching volunteers with local community needs, organizing donation distribution centers and conducting mold remediation.

 On an ongoing basis, Points of Light also creates disaster-resilient communities through Ready Corps, our signature disaster services AmeriCorps program.
 AmeriCorps members serving in this program mobilize in communities to educate individuals and strengthen local disaster networks, ensuring the community is ready to respond and recover from disaster.

 As experts in volunteer management, Points of Light’s disaster services team also offers regular trainings and shares best practices on the deployment of spontaneous and unaffiliated volunteers in times of disaster and throughout the recovery process.